Here is second half of the menu possibles.

 Zwiebelkuchen: An onion pie from Swabia, served in the fall.

-Karotten in Bier Gedunstet: Carrots cooked in a dark beer with butter.
+Karotten in Bier Gedunstet: Carrots cooked in a dark beer with

 Brotchen Rolls: Chewy and firm dinner rolls.